Saudi Arabia resumes oil shipments through Red Sea strait

 He says the Saudi-led coalition, which has been at war with the rebels since March 2015, took the “necessary measures” to ensure the security of the shipments, without elaborating.

-Saudi Arabia’s state oil company suspended shipments on July 26 after the rebels fired on two oil tankers, causing minimal damage to one of them.
+Saudi Arabia’s state oil company, Aramco, suspended shipments on July 25 after the rebels fired on two oil tankers, causing minimal damage to one of them.

 Most Read Business Stories